-Under the No Action alternative, there would be no project traffic and the potential for livestock accessing unintended pastures due to open gates would remain the same as it currently exists.
+Under Alternative A, there would be no project traffic and the potential for livestock accessing unintended pastures due to open gates would remain the same as it currently exists.
 Furthermore, the possibility of livestock accessing Highway 20 would remain the same as currently exists.
-No direct effects to rangeland management would occur under the No Action alternative.
+No direct effects to rangeland management would occur under Alternative A.

-Under the No Action alternative, no existing access roads within the Private Lands project area intersect an allotment boundary/fence, and no project vehicles would utilize open gates for exploratory operations.
+Under Alternative A, no existing access roads within the Private Lands project area intersect an allotment boundary/fence, and no project vehicles would utilize open gates for exploratory operations.
 Therefore, there is no potential for livestock to cross into an unintended allotment on private lands.
 The Private Lands project area and Highway 20 are noncontiguous, so there is no potential for livestock to access Highway 20 from the Private Lands project area.
 Furthermore, cattle guards are present at the intersection of Highway 20 and AR-C which would prevent livestock from accessing Highway 20.